vanhoangkha/Networking-fundamentals/Day66_Ansible_Puppet_Chef.md

 Chef

-- Chef is a Cấu hình Quản lý tool written in RUBY
+- Chef is a Configuration Management tool written in RUBY
 - Chef is Agent-Based
     - Specific software must be installed on the managed devices
     - Not all Cisco devices support a Chef agent